-Honea Vineyard is a family owned vineyard located in the newly designated Los Olivos District AVA in the Santa Ynez Valley.
-Margerum Wine Company signed a 20 year lease of the vineyard in February 2016.
-The 18 acre vineyard specializes exclusively on Rhône grape varietals, with the goal of becoming the premier grower of these varietals in Santa Barbara County.
+The Margerum Estate Vineyard is located in the newly designated Los Olivos District AVA in the Santa Ynez Valley.
+Margerum Wine Company signed a 20 year lease with the Honea family for the property in February 2016.
+Margerum transformed the 18 acre vineyard to specialize exclusively on Rhône grape varietals, with the goal of becoming the premier grower of these varietals in Santa Barbara County.
 The acreage is divided between limestone hillsides and gravelly alluvial flatlands along Alamo Pintado Creek.

 The first grafts and new plantings occurred in spring of 2016 and the first harvest was in 2017.
-The Margerum Estate at Honea Vineyard grapes are grown for our Margerum M5 labels as well as for our single vineyard Syrah program.
-The varieties planted include Grenache, Mourvèdre, Cinsault, and Counoise as well as three hillside blocks planted to three different clones of Syrah co-planted with Viognier.
-The Vineyard will be the primary source for our M5 red wine blend.
-Additionally, Grenache Blanc, Marsanne, Roussanne, Viognier, and Picpoul Blanc will be grafted for a new Margerum wine, the M5 white Rhône varietal blend.
+The Margerum Estate Vineyard grapes are grown for our Margerum M5 white and red as well as for our single vineyard Syrah program.
+The varieties planted include Grenache, Mourvèdre, Cinsault, and Counoise as well as five hillside blocks planted to different clones of Syrah; some own rooted and some co-planted with Viognier.
+These red grapes from the Estate Vineyard will be the backbone of our M5 red wine blend.

-The grape varieties planted were chosen by Doug Margerum, in consultation with Ben Merz of Coastal Vineyard Care Associates.
+The grape varieties, clones and rootstocks planted were chosen by Doug Margerum and Michael Miroballi in consultation with Ben Merz of Coastal Vineyard Care Associates.
 Coastal is also the viticulture manager for the vineyard.

 The unique microclimate of the Happy Canyon of Santa Barbara AVA is essential to the character of the wines that are produced from these soils.
 Spanning 23,941 acres at the easternmost end of the Santa Ynez Valley, north and west of Lake Cachuma, the region achieved it’s AVA status in November of 2009.
 The countering effect of warm, sunny afternoons and cool, marine-moderated evenings ensures an extended growing season that encourages the maturation of finely balanced fruit, with physiological ripe fruit and acidity.
 Because the Happy Canyon AVA sees higher temperatures than other neighboring areas, it particularly excels with Bordeaux varietals that require assertive solar energy to achieve peak ripeness, as well as Rhône varietals that also thrive in such climes.